Nagorno-Karabakh: Hundreds of victims in fuel depot explosion

 In the contested conflict region of Nagorno-Karabakh in the South Caucasus, hundreds of victims have been killed following the explosion of a fuel depot.
 The office of the human rights commissioner of the internationally unrecognized republic spoke on Monday evening of at least 200 injuries and an unknown number of deaths not far from the regional capital Stepanakert.
 It was initially unclear what triggered the catastrophe in the region inhabited by a majority of Armenians.

 The area was attacked and defeated by Azerbaijan last week.
-Large flames could be seen in photos on social networks.
+Large flames might be seen in photos on social networks.
 The politician Metakse Akopjan said that at the time of the accident, many people were queuing for gasoline at the camp because they wanted to flee the Azerbaijanis to Armenia in cars.

 The region’s human rights office appealed to the international community: It is urgently necessary to fly out people, especially seriously injured people, for treatment.
 “Nagorno-Karabakh’s medical capacity is not sufficient to save people’s lives,” said the message on Twitter (X).